wirebits/ArduinoHID-Scripter/README.md

 https://github.com/wirebits/ArduinoHID-Scripter/assets/159493381/7eb83c57-96db-4053-98e1-03ee21dff9fd

-# Setup and Installation of Arduino IDE
+# Setup
+1. Make sure the latest python and pip3 is installed on your system (Windows/Linux/MacOS).<br>
-1. Download Arduino IDE from <a href="https://www.arduino.cc/en/software">here</a> according to your Operating System.<br>
+2. Download Arduino IDE from <a href="https://www.arduino.cc/en/software">here</a> according to your Operating System.<br>
-2. Install it.<br>
+3. Install it.<br>
-3. Done!
+4. Done!
 All required libraries are pre-installed in Arduino IDE.<br>

 # Mnemonic Table
 <table>